-These are all consultancy charges invoiced via retail investment product providers who facilitate, directly or through a third party, the payment of consultancy charges .
-These are all consultancy charges invoiced via platform service providers who facilitate, directly or through a third party, the payment of consultancy charges by means of a platform service . eived one-off services This should be the number of employers who received services of a one-off nature not included previously in any initial or ongoing charges within the reporting period and where no ongoing service is envisaged. ther or both ongoing group personal pension scheme and ervices This should be the number of employer clients receiving ongoing services (i.e. paying ongoing consultancy charges ) at the end of the reporting period.
-This should be the number of employer clients who began receiving an ongoing service (i.e. paying ongoing consultancy charges ) during the reporting period.
-This should be the number of employer clients who stopped receiving an ongoing service (i.e. paying ongoing consultancy charges ) during the reporting period.
-Firms need to report the highest, lowest and typical consultancy charges calculated as the first year's projected consultancy charges (as % of first year's total employer and employee contributions) applying to group personal pension schemes and group stakeholder pension schemes set up in the reporting period.
-Types of consultancy charges in typical scheme Only those fields relevant to the firm's typical charging structure should be completed.
-Tick all that apply.
+One-off services (row 3) This is the revenue invoiced for services provided during the term of the scheme, which have not been included in row 1 or row 2.
+For example, one-off advice or services an employer may seek about an existing scheme such as whether it meets the government's requirements for auto-enrolment.
+Fees invoiced directly to employer clients (column A, data elements 1A to 4A) These are all of the fees invoiced directly to employer clients.
+Consultancy charges invoiced via product providers (column B, data elements 1B to 4B) These are all consultancy charges invoiced via retail investment product providers who facilitate, directly or through a third party, the payment of consultancy charges .
+Consultancy charges invoiced via platform service providers (column C, data elements 1C to 4C) These are all consultancy charges invoiced via platform service providers who facilitate, directly or through a third party, the payment of consultancy charges by means of a platform service .
+Number of employers that rec ceived one-off services Number of employers that received one-off services in the reporting period (row 5) This should be the number of employers who received services of a one-off nature not included previously in any initial or ongoing charges within the reporting period and where no ongoing service is envisaged.
+Employer clients paying for e stakeholder pension scheme s ither or both ongoing group personal pension scheme and ervices Employer clients receiving ongoing services (row 6) This should be the number of employer clients receiving ongoing services (i.e. paying ongoing consultancy charges) at the end of the reporting period.
+Employer clients who start receiving ongoing services (row 7) This should be the number of employer clients who began receiving an ongoing service (i.e. paying ongoing consultancy charges) during the reporting period.
+Employer clients who stop receiving ongoing services (row 8) This should be the number of employer clients who stopped receiving an ongoing service (i.e. paying ongoing consultancy charges) during the reporting period.
+Range of consultancy charges Highest, lowest and typical consultancy charges (row 9) Firms need to report the highest, lowest and typical consultancy charges calculated as the first year's projected consultancy charges (as % of first year's total employer and employee contributions) applying to group personal pension schemes and group stakeholder pension schemes set up in the reporting period.

+Types of consultancy charges in typical scheme Charging structures offered to active and deferred members of group personal pension schemes and group stakeholder pension schemes Only those fields relevant to the firm 's typical charging structure should be completed.